eval-protocol/python-sdk/development/CONTRIBUTING.md

 ## Command Line Interface

-Use the Reward Kit CLI for common operations during development.
+Use the Eval Protocol CLI for common operations during development.
 Use uv to run the CLI commands:

 ```bash
 # Preview an evaluator